 So you can create a list of tuple objects; code as given below.

 listWeekDay=[('mon', 'tue', 'wed'),('sat','sun')]

 In the above example, days in the list are separated as tuples, based on weekdays and week off days.

 If you are writing a program where you need a collection of objects, you have two choices- Tuple vs List.

-Sometimes in the program, you may need elements in the collection can be alerted any time.
+Sometimes in the program, you may need elements in the collection that can be alerted at any time.
 You must use a list instead of a tuple.

 You can also take keyboard input from the user and insert a new element in a List.